Getting Started Tutorial with Redis Enterprise Software using Docker on Windows

 Step 2: Setup a Cluster

-Direct your browser to https://localhost:8443 on the host machine to see the Redis Enterprise Pack web console.
+Direct your browser to https://localhost:8443 on the host machine to see the Redis Enterprise Software web console.
 Simply click the Setup button to get started.

 On the “node configuration” page, select your default settings and provide a cluster FQDN: “cluster.local”.
 Then simply click the “Next” button.